 The Puma Roma

 This footwear was launched in 1968 to honor the Italian national football team which won the UEFA European Football Championship.
-The Roma, though, was designed to be a running shoe made more for sprints and hurdles for the sport of track and field.
+The original Roma, though, was designed to be a running shoe made more for sprints and hurdles in the sport of track and field.
 The shoe was reissued in the 2000s with better arch support and a padded tongue.
 It also had a synthetic leather upper.
 Cool-looking Puma sneakers with a hint of retro style take some of their cues from the Roma.

 Its latest iteration, released in 2017, is a high-end makeover from the creative director of Bottega Veneta, Tomas Maier.
 The Puma Roma x Tomas Maier collaboration features a white leather upper, a gum sole, and Maier’s brand logo—a palm tree—embossed throughout the shoe.
 It also had gold-toned branding and serrated detailing.
 It is one of the most sought-after collaboration of Puma sneakers.